-In the sixteenth century the world had not yet revealed all of its secrets.
+In the 16th century the world had not yet revealed all of its secrets.
 Explorers roamed the seas to discover new lands and scientists meticulously examined the natural world.
 Emperor Maximilian II, Arcimboldo’s patron, was an avid enthusiast of the new sciences of botany and zoology.
 During his reign, he made Vienna a center of scientific study.

 Arcimboldo revealed his skill in illustrating the new and rare specimens that came from all over the world.
 Taking his studies one step further, he combined them to create fantastic faces.